Regality theory: Regal/kungic social patterning in non-human species

-Kungic: From the ǃKung people, who traditionally were particularly peaceful and tolerant.

 Criticism

 The shortcomings of regality theory include its relative newness and that the study of the theory seems highly specialized to Agner Fog, though there are kin theories of cultural dimensions and organization.
 In several theories of cultural design there is some question as to this theory being potentially misused in negative explanations of some cultures/groups of people.
 The potential marginalization of people groups is compounded by the dichotomous design of the theory.
-Like the argument of personality as either states or traits, regality theory poses that cultures/societies are a collection of traits and that they create only two levels- regal/warlike or kungic/peaceful.
+Like the argument of personality as either states or traits, regality theory poses that cultures/societies are a collection of traits and that they create only two levels—regal/warlike or kungic/peaceful.
 It suggests two general worldviews when there is no evidence found to suggest that all humans only think in these two ways.